OpenTechSchool/www.opentechschool.org/projects/index.md

 ## Workshops

 The classic and all time favorite, the coding workshops.
 With a strong focus on friendly and welcoming environment, these self-learning, peer-driven workshops try to get people together and get into or better at coding.
-While the introduction workshops often take place on weekends, a lot smaller workshops also happen during the week.
+While the introduction workshops often take place on weekends, a lot of smaller workshops also happen during the week.
 Though initially created for adults, many of these workshops can and are also run with a younger audience.

 [Learn more about our "Workshops" here](/projects/workshops/)